 Indian Wells Brewing Company on Highway 14 is one of the most fun places I have stumbled on recently.
 On a road trip up Highway 395, my friend happened to have a beer at Copper Top BBQ made by the brewery; noticing it was on my way home, I decided to give it a try.
 What I didn’t realize is that they make over 100 types of soda for the company Rocket Fizz, and because of this, it is a great stop for the whole family to try bizarre drinks like ranch dressing and buffalo chicken soda.
 Here is all the information so you can check it out for yourself.

 - Over 100 types of soda for purchase, a few on tap to try as well

 - Location: 2565 CA-14, Inyokern, CA 93527

-The brewery itself is exactly what you would expect, a large commercial building that is dimly lit.
-What you will notice when you walk in is that the brewery itself is covered in soda along pretty much every wall.
-The sodas range from normal root beers to crazy dirt sodas.
+The brewery is exactly what you would expect, a large commercial building that is dimly lit and has tons of drinks to buy.
+The brewery is practically covered in soda along pretty much every wall.
+The sodas range from standard root beers to crazy “dirt sodas”.

-After talking to the woman working there, I was told that this is the brewery that makes all of the famous Rocket Fizz sodas.
-I have been to a few Rocket Fizz’s around California, such as the stores in Los Angeles and San Luis Obispo to name a few and it is always a blast.
+After talking to the woman working there, I was told that this is the brewery that makes all of the great Rocket Fizz sodas.
+I have been to a few Rocket Fizz’s around California, such as the stores in Los Angeles and San Luis Obispo, and they are always a blast.

-The brewery has a nice outdoor shaded grass area where you can sit and enjoy your drink or just stretch your legs.
+The brewery has a lovely outdoor shaded grass area where you can sit and enjoy your drink or just stretch your legs.

 Even though I only stayed for a few minutes, I can honestly say this is a great stop and one that I will be visiting each time I drive up Highway 395 now.
 Be sure to check it out and let me know what your favorite soda is in the comments.